 - 1) The College of Nursing will conditionally accept students into the College of Nursing in the Upper Division B.S.N. and all of the graduate nursing programs subject to completion of the Criminal Record Check. - 2) Authorization Process and the Criminal Record Check - a) All incoming applicants wishing to be students of the College of Nursing in the Upper Division B.S.N. and all of the graduate nursing programs will be fingerprinted through the Health Science Campus Police Department at the University.
 Applicants undergoing a criminal record check must complete the appropriate Authorization to Release Information (Appendix A).
-Fingerprint checks will be conducted under Senate Bill 38 (care of children) and Senate Bill 160 (care of the elderly) where necessary. - b) The Bureau of Criminal Identification & Investigation will conduct an Ohio and Federal record check.
+Fingerprint checks will be conducted under Senate Bill 38 (care of children) and Senate Bill 160 (care of the elderly) where necessary.

+- b) The Bureau of Criminal Identification & Investigation will conduct an Ohio and Federal record check.
 If residence of the applicant is a state outside of the state of Ohio, the background check will be conducted for that state.
 The cost of the criminal record check will be paid by the applicant.
-The criminal history or records check will only report convictions, convictionequivalent adjudications1, and all arrests without final adjudication2 (both felonies and misdemeanors).

-- c) Acceptance into the University's College of Nursing in the Upper Division B.S.N. and all of the graduate nursing programs are conditional upon completion and approval of the information received regarding the criminal record check. - 3) Handling Adverse Reports - a) In the result of an adverse report, the report will first be submitted to the applicant along with a copy of the Fair Credit Reporting Act Notification attached as Appendix B. Upon receiving this Report, the applicant will have ten (10) calendar days from the date the Report is sent to review their Report.
+The criminal history or records check will only report convictions, convictionequivalent adjudications, and all arrests without final adjudication (both felonies and misdemeanors). - c) Acceptance into the University's College of Nursing in the Upper Division B.S.N. and all of the graduate nursing programs are conditional upon completion and approval of the information received regarding the criminal record check. - 3) Handling Adverse Reports - a) In the result of an adverse report, the report will first be submitted to the applicant along with a copy of the Fair Credit Reporting Act Notification attached as Appendix B. Upon receiving this Report, the applicant will have ten (10) calendar days from the date the Report is sent to review their Report.
 The accepted applicant will be provided with an opportunity to contest the contents of the Report within the specified ten-calendar day period. - b) After the ten (10) day period has lapsed, the Report will be submitted to the Dean of the College.
 The Dean, or the Dean's designee, will review the report and if necessary, ask the applicant to provide a detailed, written description and explanation of the information contained in the criminal records report along with appropriate documentation, such as police reports, certificated court records and any institutional correspondence and orders.
 This information must be returned to the Office of the Dean of the College of Nursing within ten (10) working days of the date the communication is sent to the applicant.
 Any extension of this ten day period must be set forth in writing signed by an authorized College representative.
 The College may also independently seek to obtain additional information, such as a copy of the original criminal charge, in order to corroborate the individual's explanation. - c) The criminal record report and the applicant's explanation (if requested) will be reviewed.
 No provided information may result in revocation of acceptance to the program.
-A final decision for continuation in the educational program will be made only after careful review of factors including, but not limited to: - (i) the nature and seriousness of the offense; - (ii) the circumstances under which the offense occurred; - (iii) the relationship between the duties to be performed as part of the educational program and the offense committed; - (iv) the age of the person when the offense was committed; - (v) whether the offense was an isolated or repeated incident; - (vi) the length of time that has passed since the offense; - (vii) past employment and history of academic or disciplinary misconduct; - (viii) evidence of successful rehabilitation; - (ix) safety of patient care; - (x) safety of fellow students or applicants or staff; - (xi) the applicant's violation of University policies and procedures;
+A final decision for continuation in the educational program will be made only after careful review of factors including, but not limited to: - (i) the nature and seriousness of the offense; - (ii) the circumstances under which the offense occurred; - (iii) the relationship between the duties to be performed as part of the educational program and the offense committed; - (iv) the age of the person when the offense was committed; - (v) whether the offense was an isolated or repeated incident;